Revelations of Oblivion

 The album features a host of new additions to the band, featuring only Becerra from the classic 80's lineup.
 It is the first Possessed album to feature drummer Emilio Marquez and bassist Robert Cardenas of Coffin Texts, guitarist Daniel Gonzalez from Gruesome, and guitarist Claudeous Creamer.

 The album also marked the band's first "cinematic" music video in their history.
-A music video for "Graven", directed by Scott Hansen and featuring a cameo by the band's friend, actor Peter Stormare was released on May 23, 2019.
+A music video for "Graven", directed by Scott Hansen and featuring a cameo by the band's friend, actor Peter Stormare, was released on May 23, 2019.
 A live video for the song "Shadowcult" was released the prior April.

+"Graven" dates back to 2012, where the lyric was performed under the title "The Crimson Spike" with a different musical backing.

 Reception

 Critics praised the album and Becerra's return, with Blabbermouth calling the album "a monstrous reaffirmation of this absurdly influential band's original ethos that it almost defies belief."

-Decibel Magazine praised the mixing of the album, calling Tägtgren's mix "near perfect" and stating that Tägtgren was "able to get the modern edge out of Possessed while also preserving the magic of Randy Burns."
+Decibel Magazine praised the mixing of the album, calling Peter Tägtgren's mix "near perfect" and stating that Tägtgren was "able to get the modern edge out of Possessed while also preserving the magic of Randy Burns."
 Decibel would go on to name the album the 6th best metal album of 2019.

 Exclaim! praised the album's original '80s death metal sound but also pointed out the symphonic elements of "Omen" and the technicality of tracks like "Abandoned".